-The Rear Wheel Assist (RWA) Warning Alarm is located in the upper left corner of the cab on the main upright.
-It will sound an alarm and a warning light will flash if the combine is traversing down a slope that is greater than 20% and the Rear Wheel Assist is engaged in either low or high-speed.
+The Rear Wheel Assist (RWA) Warning Alarm is located in the Leveling System Control Monitor in the right corner of the cab.
+It will sound an alarm, a warning light will flash and RWA/SLOPE WARNING will be displayed on the monitor if the combine is traversing down a slope that is greater than 20% and the Rear Wheel Assist is engaged in either low or high-speed.
 Disengage the Rear Wheel Assist and the warning alarm and light will stop.
 On downhill slopes less than 20%, level ground or uphill slopes the alarm will never sound if RWA is engaged.